-During the year, the District adopted GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
+The District previously adopted GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 This statement requires that governmental fund financial statements present fund balances based on classifications that comprise a hierarchy that is based primarily on the extent to which the District is bound to honor constraints on the specific purposes for which amounts in the respective governmental funds can be spent.
 The classifications used in the governmental fund financial statements are as follows:

 Nonspendable: This classification includes amounts that cannot be spent because they are either (a) not in spendable form or (b) are legally or contractually required to be maintained intact.
-The District had \$ 2,625 in nonspendable fund balance as of September 30, 2011
+The District did not have any nonspendable fund balance as of September 30, 2012.

 Restricted: This classification includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
 Debt service resources are to be used for future servicing of the revenue note and are restricted through debt covenants.
+The District did not have any restricted fund balance as of September 30, 2012.

 Committed: This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the District Board of Supervisors (the "Board").
 These amounts cannot be used for any other purpose unless the Board removes or changes the specified use by taking the same type of action (ordinance or resolution) that was employed when the funds were initially committed.
 This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.
-The District did not have any committed fund balance as of September 30, 2011.
+The District did not have any committed fund balance as of September 30, 2012.

 Assigned: This classification includes amounts that are constrained by the District's intent to be used for a specific purpose but are neither restricted nor committed.
 This intent can be expressed by the Board or through the Board delegating this responsibility to the District manager through the budgetary process.
 This classification also includes the remaining positive fund balance for all governmental funds except for the General Fund.
-The District had \$ 5,139,732 in assigned fund balances as of September 30, 2011.
+The District had \$6,544,732 in assigned fund balances as of September 30, 2012.